 Slow down, soldier.
 Before you take 200 shots that seem great at the time, but then upon review of the final picture are less than what you expected, let’s prepare.
-Prepare?!?!
+Prepare?!
 I’ll bet you thought charging the battery was the hardest part of taking great photos, didn’t you?
-Sorry to disappoint you, but if you want to improve your photo results 50% in 2 minutes, let’s review some basic advice of the pros.
+Sorry to disappoint you, but if you want to improve your photo results 50 percent in 2 minutes, let’s review some basic advice of the pros.

 There are two categories of GENERAL ADVICE which applies, regardless of whether you’re using a digital camera to take professional portrait poses, group pictures, pet portraits, baby pictures, funny photos, or even maternity portraits.
 The first category is…